tamagui/tamagui/next.md

     - tamagui sandbox ./packages/site/components/OffsetBox.tsx
     - tamagui compile ./packages/site/components/OffsetBox.tsx

-- v5
   - auto skeleton components
   - <List /> (works with drawer + draggable + selectable)
   - <Menu />
   - <MenuDrawer />

-- v6
   - ios/android specific themes
   - options to render to native components in more places

-- v7
   - <Group />
   - <Combobox />
   - <UL /> <LI /> <OL />

-- write a "why a compiler" blog post
-  - keeps you honest
-    - having to implement things twice sucks in a way, in another way its a lot like having two browsers or having tests - i often find bugs in both directions - runtime or compile, and fixing them to align force you to make sure the logic is right.
 - popover add safety checks around using Popover.Content
 - Text selectColor
 - focusWithinStyle